fheng/golang-intro/chapter-three.md

 func main (){
     captains := []string{"Picard","Black Beard", "Janeway","Kirk"}
     fmt.Println(captains[0]) //access the 0 index
-    fmt.Println(captains[1:3]) //return a slice containing elements from 1-3 fmt.Println(captains[:2]) //return a slice containing elements from 2 to the first element fmt.Println(captains[2:]) //return a slice containing elements from 2 till the end }
+    fmt.Println(captains[1:3]) //return a slice containing elements from 1-3 but not including 3 so in this case ["Black Beard","Janeway"] fmt.Println(captains[:2]) //return a slice containing elements from 2 to the first element fmt.Println(captains[2:]) //return a slice containing elements from 2 till the end }